 Multiattack.
 The dragon makes three attacks: one with its bite and two with its claws.

-Acid Breath.
-The dragon exhales acid in an 40-foot line that is 5 feet wide.
-Each creature in that line must make a DC 14 Dexterity saving throw, taking 40 (9d8) acid damage on a failed save, or half as much damage on a successful one.
+Lightning Breath (Recharge 5–6).
+The dragon exhales lightning in an 60-foot line that is 5 feet wide.
+Each creature in that line must make a DC 16 Dexterity saving throw, taking 55 (10d10) lightning damage on a failed save, or half as much damage on a successful one.

-On initiative count 20 (losing initiative ties), the dragon takes a lair action to cause one of the following effects:
+On initiative count 20 (losing initiative ties), the dragon takes a lair action to cause one of the following effects; the dragon can’t use the same effect two rounds in a row:

-The region containing a legendary copper dragon’s lair is warped by the dragon’s magic, which creates one or more of the following effects:
+The region containing a legendary blue dragon’s lair is warped by the dragon’s magic, which creates one or more of the following effects: